-The images of a Victorian Christmas - snow on the ground, huge trees decorated with multi-coloured baubles, carol singing in the street - still adorn many a Christmas card, but was it really like that?
+Snow on the ground, huge trees decorated with multi-coloured baubles and carol singing in the street.
+This image of a Victorian Christmas that still adorn Christmas cards today, but was it really like that?

-Certainly for the wealthy inhabitants of Halifax, this image is not far from the truth, as they enjoyed their good food and exchanged presents with friends and relations in their expensive mansions.
+Certainly for the wealthy inhabitants of Halifax, this image is not far from the truth.
+They enjoyed their good food and exchanged presents with friends and relations in their expensive mansions.

 In 1869, the weather also played its part.
 There are reports that light snow fell on Christmas Eve.